Maiolo History, Family Crest & Coats of Arms

 - Bruno Maiolo, aged 28, who settled in America from Fabrizia, Italy, in 1910

-- Carinela Maiolo, aged 20, who emigrated to the United States from Polia, Italy, in 1910
+- Carinela Maiolo, aged 20, who immigrated to the United States from Polia, Italy, in 1910

-- Domenico Maiolo, aged 18, who emigrated to America from Caulonia, Italy, in 1910
+- Domenico Maiolo, aged 18, who immigrated to America from Caulonia, Italy, in 1910

 - Bonaventura Maiolo, aged 35, who landed in America from Filadelfia, Italy, in 1912